piecioshka/vim-manual/README.md

 # vim-manual

-> 📖 List of popular shortcuts in VIM
+> 📖 List of popular shortcuts in Vim

 ## Shortcuts